Danube Wine Challenge / International Wine Competition

 C – still dry red wine (0 – 4 g/l reducing sugars)

-The Champions will be selected in a special “Master Tasting” round, with the six highest-rated wines from the given category with at least 88 points.
-The Master Tasting Panel will mainly comprise individual Panel Chairs led by an oenologist or the competition’s Technical Director (whose evaluation will not be taken into account).
-The Master Tasting judges will decide the ranking of individual samples (1st place = 1 point, 2nd place = 2 points, 3rd place = 3 points, etc.).
-Wines with the highest average ranking (i.e. the lowest summary of points) will become the Champion of their respective category.
-Should points be equal, then the wine with the most first places will be awarded Champion.
+The laureates will be selected in a special final round (Final Tasting), with at least three and no more than five of the highest-rated wines from the given category, which have also received a score of at least 89 points.
+The Final Tasting Panel will mainly comprise representants of VINOFED competitions and individual Panel Chairs led by an oenologist or the competition’s Technical Director (whose evaluation will not be taken into account).
+The Final Tasting judges will decide the ranking of individual samples (1st place = 1 point, 2nd place = 2 points, 3rd place = 3 points, etc.).
+Wines with the highest average ranking (i.e. the lowest summary of points) will become the Prix VINOFED laureates of their respective category.
+Should points be equal, then the wine with the most first places will be awarded Prix VINOFED.

-2/ The category winner will be announced for each of the remaining categories in accordance with these Statutes.
-The winner will be the highest-scoring wine.
+2/ The Category winner will be announced for each of the remaining categories in accordance with these Statutes.
+The winner will be the overall highest-scoring wine.